isabella232/hibiscus/engineering_policy.md

 -   We always deploy with a buddy
 -   Make sure you know how to roll back your changes if something goes wrong.
 -   Join #lotus-deploys and #classic-deploys for more information
+-   Monitor for any error spikers after deplyment
+-   Do a post deployment verification for our changes on production enviornment.

 [Arturos](https://zendesk.atlassian.net/wiki/spaces/ENG/pages/271490944/Feature+Flags+Arturo) (aka Feature Flags)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------